Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzADUser.md

 PS C:\> New-AzADUser -DisplayName "MyDisplayName" -UserPrincipalName "myemail@domain.com" -Password $SecureStringPassword -MailNickname "MyMailNickName"
 ```

-Creates a new AD user with the name "MyDisplayName" and user principal name "myemail@domain.com" in a tenant.
+Creates a new AD user with the name "MyDisplayName" and user principal name "MyMailNickName" in a tenant.

 ## PARAMETERS